AppleHair/HankPsychPort/README.md

 psych engine and I know for certain that this port wouldn't have been the same without all of the features that have been added and without the Lua API that was released just the day after I had the idea to make this port.
-I want to thank all of the psych engine devs, contributors, and ESPECIALLY Shadow Mario, for making psych engine what it is today!
+I want to thank all of the psych engine devs, and ESPECIALLY Shadow Mario, for making psych engine what it is today!

 ## Tips For Porters